steam/dotfiles/README.md

 # Dotfiles
-My personal dot files for mac os x on snow leopard managed by [homesick][homesick]
+My personal dot files for mac os x on snow leopard managed by [homesick][homesick].

 ## Terminal

 This is where the magic happens.

-Note for later: chmod +x

 Themes included with this configuration: